Qustodio Review: Is It the Best Parental Control App in 2024?

 I tested the Location Tracking feature, and it worked really well.
 It was easy to enable the feature — I only needed to enable location tracking inside the parental app and grant location permissions on my test device, and it accurately tracked my test device’s locations on my walk to the park and back home.

-I also liked the Saved Places Alerts, which uses geofencing technology to track your children’s locations.
+I also liked the My Places alerts, which uses geofencing technology to track your children’s locations.
 Basically, you set up predefined zones (my friend added a dental clinic, a shopping center, and a cultural hub), and you receive notifications when your kids arrive at and leave those places.
 However, I wasn’t instantly notified when I arrived at or left the predefined zones with my test device — the notifications were usually delivered 10–15 minutes after that happened, so I’d like to see Qustodio make the feature more responsive in the near future.

 Qustodio lets you create geofences that cover distances up to 0.12 miles or 200 meters, which isn’t bad.
 That said, Norton Family provides much better coverage, as its geofencing feature supports distances up to 2 miles or 3,200 meters.